Destanni Henderson: Early life

-Recruiting

 Henderson was considered a five-star recruit and the number one point guard in the 2018 class by ESPN.
 On January 15, 2017, she committed to playing college basketball for South Carolina over scholarship offers from Notre Dame, Tennessee, Ohio State, NC State and Florida State.
 Henderson had received an offer from South Carolina in eighth grade, and was drawn there by head coach Dawn Staley.
 She became the program's highest-ranked recruit since A'ja Wilson in 2014.